denis-le/data_science_project/README.md

 Looking at the graph between the predicted and the actual values, there was a linear relationship  between those values, which meant that linear regression was the best method for this dataset.
 With the mean absolute percentage being as low as it was, this also meant that the top three features had a very strong relationship with a student's performance index.

+An idea for a future work for this project is to utilize this model in an app that asks for a student's information using those features and would return a prediction of the student's performance index.
+This app would be used only for the purposes of this project and not as a real scenario however, as this dataset is synthetic.
+In order to make this a more realistic analysis of actual students, a different dataset and possible different model would be needed.

 ## Summary

 This project uses Datalore from JetBrains to build a predictive model using multiple linear regression in order to predict a student's performance index.
 Using the top three features that had the biggest correlation with a student's performance index, the model had a mean absolute percentage error of 0.035.